Consumer price inflation

-It’s important to remember that the Personal Consumption Core Price Index (or PCE) isn’t a “cost-of-living” index.
+It’s important to remember that the Consumer Price Index (or CPI) isn’t a “cost-of-living” index.
 It’s an academic construct that attempts to measure inflation.
 The basket of goods it uses may or may not be the same as your basket of goods.
-While most people think of the Consumer Price Index when talking about inflation, the PCE Index is the preferred metric for the Fed.

 This report will probably hold the hawks in the Fed at bay.
 It’ll allow them to continue to maintain ultra-low interest rates.
 The Fed wants to see annual inflation of ~2%.

 As a general rule, a small bit of inflation almost acts as a lubricant for the economy.
 To the average American, 3% inflation and 3% wage growth feel a lot better than no inflation and no wage growth.
 While the Fed is always cognizant of the risk of 1970s–style hyperinflation, we’ve a long way to go to get there.
 Without wage inflation, increased commodity prices are recessionary, not inflationary.